idsia-robotics/navground/docs/guides/extend/task.rst

 Tasks
 =====

-.. todo:: INTERNAL

-   [x] Let task set the target ... without interacting with the controller

 At the begin of a simulation, ``prepare``  (:cpp:func:`C++ <navground::sim::Task::prepare>`, :py:meth:`Python <navground.sim.Task.prepare>`) is called: override it to initialize the task.
 The base implementation is empty, therefore it is not required to call it.